 (3) Takes a percentage of each job thereby creating another "mouth to feed", further degrading the already very narrow household relocation industry profit margins.

 (4) Often allows moves to be dispatched to service providers for which no visual inspection of the shipment has been performed.
 Non-visual estimates are usually under-estimates, and under-estimation creates the following issues:

 (a) Extreme customer dissatisfaction when the price is raised on move-out day to match the actual size of the shipment that is being moved.

 (b) Quality assurance issues for the service provider who often finds the shipment to be much larger then they had been advised.
 As a result, manpower, materials, and truck space assigned to the job are insufficient to accommodate shipment requirements.

 Internet Move Brokers.
 Hot...Or Not?

-A few DotCom's do offer real benefits to many consumers, such as no cost full replacement valuation, professional and unbiased pre-move counseling, exceptional customer service, and claims advice that is of value to the customer.
-In addition, some agents experience a lower cost of sales and greater opportunity when working with these Internet companies.
-However, our conclusion is that most Internet-based household moving brokers add an additional (and unnecessary) layer to the household relocation.
+While a few DotCom's offer real benefits to many consumers (such as professional and unbiased pre-move counseling, exceptional customer service, and claims advice) which is of value to the consumer our conclusion is that most Internet-based household moving brokers add an additional (and unnecessary) layer to the household relocation.
 This additional layer reduces overall household relocation quality, reduces the efficiency of consumer/service provider communication, and reduces service provider profitability.
-As a result, it is inadvisable for van lines, van line agents, or independent moving companies to do business with Internet-based household moving brokers or with Internet-based directory listing services that do business with (provide leads or listings to) Internet move brokers.
-Internet moving brokers...hot or not?
+As a result, it is inadvisable for consumers, van lines, van line agents, or independent moving companies to do business with Internet-based household moving brokers or with Internet-based directory listing services that do business with (provide leads or listings to) Internet move brokers.
+Internet moving brokers: hot or not?
 Not hot...not by a long shot.

 © Copyright Avatar Relocation, All Rights Reserved